awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationObjectStorage.md

 Required: Yes

  ** [BucketName](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-BucketName"></a>
-The bucket on the self\-managed object storage server that is used to read data from\.
+Specifies the name of the object storage bucket involved in the transfer\.
 Type: String
 Length Constraints: Minimum length of 3\.
 Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9_\-\+\./\(\)\$\p{Zs}]+$`
 Required: Yes

  ** [SecretKey](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-SecretKey"></a>
-Optional\.
-The secret key is used if credentials are required to access the self\-managed object storage server\.
-If your object storage requires a user name and password to authenticate, use `AccessKey` and `SecretKey` to provide the user name and password, respectively\.
+Specifies the secret key \(for example, a password\) if credentials are required to authenticate with the object storage server\.
 Type: String
 Length Constraints: Minimum length of 8\.
 Maximum length of 200\.
 Pattern: `^.+$`
 Required: No

  ** [ServerHostname](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-ServerHostname"></a>
-The name of the self\-managed object storage server\.
-This value is the IP address or Domain Name Service \(DNS\) name of the object storage server\.
-An agent uses this hostname to mount the object storage server in a network\.
+Specifies the domain name or IP address of the object storage server\.
+A DataSync agent uses this hostname to mount the object storage server in a network\.
 Type: String
 Length Constraints: Maximum length of 255\.
 Pattern: `^(([a-zA-Z0-9\-]*[a-zA-Z0-9])\.)*([A-Za-z0-9\-]*[A-Za-z0-9])$`
 Required: Yes

  ** [ServerPort](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-ServerPort"></a>
-The port that your self\-managed object storage server accepts inbound network traffic on\.
-The server port is set by default to TCP 80 \(HTTP\) or TCP 443 \(HTTPS\)\.
-You can specify a custom port if your self\-managed object storage server requires one\.
+Specifies the port that your object storage server accepts inbound network traffic on \(for example, port 443\)\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 65536\.
 Required: No

  ** [ServerProtocol](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-ServerProtocol"></a>
-The protocol that the object storage server uses to communicate\.
-Valid values are HTTP or HTTPS\.
+Specifies the protocol that your object storage server uses to communicate\.
 Type: String
 Valid Values:` HTTPS | HTTP`
 Required: No

  ** [Subdirectory](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-Subdirectory"></a>
-The subdirectory in the self\-managed object storage server that is used to read data from\.
+Specifies the object prefix for your object storage server\.
+If this is a source location, DataSync only copies objects with this prefix\.
+If this is a destination location, DataSync writes all objects with this prefix\.
 Type: String
 Length Constraints: Maximum length of 4096\.
 Pattern: `^[a-zA-Z0-9_\-\+\./\(\)\p{Zs}]*$`
 Required: No

  ** [Tags](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-Tags"></a>
-The key\-value pair that represents the tag that you want to add to the location\.
-The value can be an empty string\.
-We recommend using tags to name your resources\.
+Specifies the key\-value pair that represents a tag that you want to add to the resource\.
+Tags can help you manage, filter, and search for your resources\.
+We recommend creating a name tag for your location\.
 Type: Array of [TagListEntry](API_TagListEntry.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 50 items\.
 Required: No